Diversity

 LGBTQ Awareness

-In November 2020, we endorsed the LUX Social Damage Care Project announced by Unilever Japan Customer Marketing K.K., by abolishing the requirement for gender description, photo submission, and dressing in a standard recruitment suit at the time of job application.
-This is our effort to employ people with motivation and skills regardless of their gender or appearance.
+In November 2020, we endorsed the LUX Social Damage Care Project announced by Unilever Japan Customer Marketing K.K., by abolishing the requirement for gender description when applying for a job.

 LGBTQ Awareness